21isenough/LightningATM/docs/guide/edit_config.md

 ```
 `Note:` Please compare the display type.
 Yours may require different settings.

-###### Delay time (set from 0 to 12 seconds.
-0 is only for ATM with button)
+###### *Only for Pocket Version:* Delay time (set from 0 to 12 seconds)

 ```
 	payoutdelay = 12
 ```

+- Note: If you have a button version, you must keep the 0.

-###### Activate wallet types
+###### Set activate wallet type / example LNTXBOT

+- If you would like to set a BTCPayServer wallet, get further information here: [BTCPayServer](https://docs.lightningatm.me/lightningatm-setup/wallet-setup/lnd_btcpay)
+- Note: A good guide to getting started with the LNTXBOT can be found here: [coincharge.io](https://coincharge.io/en/lntxbot-telegram-lightning-wallet/)

 ```
 	activewallet = lntxbot
 ```

--   Note: A good guide to getting started with the LNTXBOT can be found here: [coincharge.io](https://coincharge.io/en/lntxbot-telegram-lightning-wallet/)
-- If you would like to set a BTCPayServer wallet, get further information here: [BTCPayServer](https://docs.lightningatm.me/lightningatm-setup/wallet-setup/lnd_btcpay)

 ###### Under `[lntxbot]` enter the data for the API to the lntxbot